twitter/cloudhopper-commons/Readme.txt

 Cloudhopper, Inc.
-Commons Virtual FileSystem Library
+Commons Remote FileSystem Library
 --------------------------------------------------------------------------------

-Cloudhopper Commons VFS supports copying and moving files to virtual filesystems which are usually located on remote systems.
+Cloudhopper Commons RFS supports copying and moving files to remote filesystems which are usually located on remote systems.
 Various protocols are supported such as FTP, SSL FTP, Secure FTP, and possibly more in the future.
 Each is configured with a simple URL-based syntax.
 Authentication is supported for